ljvmiranda921/ljvmiranda921.github.io/life/_posts/2025-10-18-grad-school-apps.md

 <img src="/assets/png/grad-school/pottery.png" width="220" style="border: 2px solid black; margin: 0 5px;">
 <img src="/assets/png/grad-school/market.png" width="220" style="border: 2px solid black; margin: 0 5px;">
 </div>
-_From left to right (2024): snippets of my life in Seattle including the Fremont graffiti, the pottery studio at Yu Tang Ceramics, and the Farmer's Market in downtown._
+_From left to right (2024): snippets of my life in Seattle including the Fremont artwork, the pottery studio at Yu Tang Ceramics, and the Farmer's Market in downtown._
 {: style="text-align: center;"}

 It took me years to build up a stronger portfolio, and even then I still thought my profile isn't strong enough when I was applying (it's easy to compare oneself to others, especially with this crazy competition).